All Episodes

 So I was taken to one of these little pods, as I called it, and placed inside of it.

-And as soon as I was placed inside, there was no sound, there was no voices, there was
+And as soon as I was placed inside, there was no sound, there was no voices, there was nothing.

-It was, everything was black, everything was silent.
+Everything was black, everything was silent.

 And after a few seconds, I could understand why they were screaming.

-So I asked, I said, Dear Father, if it's meant for me to stay here, you know, there's not anything I can do about it, but I would much rather be out in, you know, in Heaven.
+So I asked, I said, dear father, if it's meant for me to stay here, you know, there's not anything I can do about it, but I would much rather be out in, you know, in heaven.

 And so I was then heading towards the light.

-And I saw many things while I was on my way.
+And I saw many things.

-I can only describe as it had the head of a lion, the torso of a man, and the lower
+I can only describe as it had the head of a lion, the torso of a man, and the lower part looked more like a lion because it had kind of a lion's tail or a bull's tail.

 And they went to the center of the double doors and opened them.

-And I remember that the being that was with me, my husband, was sitting there and he was
+And I remember that the being that was with me, my spirit guide, whatever you want to call him, and I walked through this gate.

 We were about the size of an ant.

-But as soon as we walked through the gates, I remember seeing this beautiful garden and this city on a hill, and I know that sounds like former President Reagan, but there really was a city on the hill.
+But as soon as we walked through the gates, I remember seeing this beautiful garden and this city on the hill.

-Where all this light was coming from, and I told my guide, I want to go there.
+And I told my guide, I want to go there.

 To me, that was God.

-I was always raised in the church and that was my reference for who the light was.
+I was always raised in the church, and that was my reference for who the light was.

 And something pulled you back?